The Best Beaches in Penticton: Where to Swim, Paddle & More!

 The beach is very flat and has some scattered trees for shade.
 There is a water slide and floating platform.
 In the summer months, a small concession and paddleboard/kayak rental facility are located near the parking area.

-While Sudbury Beach lacks the amenities of Skaha and Okanagan, many people love its simplicity.
+While Sudbury Beach lacks some of the amenities of Skaha and Okanagan, many people love its simplicity.
 This beautiful beach on Skaha Lake is just to be enjoyed for what it is.

 Location: Sudbury Avenue (Google Map directions)